 I measured the fixture to be 0.502 mm thick, which puts it right in between 26 gauge and 25 gauge metal.
 When you compare it to the Hyperikon fixtures, that’s pretty thin.

 As with all of the other LED shop lights I’ve tested, the bulbs in these FrenchMay fixtures are not replaceable.

 However, I was only able to find the bulbs at a 5000 Kelvin color temperature.
 There wasn’t a clear bulb option, nor was there any other color temperature options.

 That’s not to say that those options don’t exist, but nothing that I could find on their Amazon seller page.

 Each fixture puts out a respectable 4800 lumens using 40 watts, as they’re configured here.
-If you’re not familiar with what a lumen is, I wrote an article that goes step-by-step through how many lumens you need for your garage lighting project.
+If you’re not familiar with what a lumen is, I wrote an article that goes step-by-step through how many lumens you need for garage lighting.

 I touched on this briefly above, but I chose to install my FrenchMay LED fixture using the chains rather than mounting them directly to my ceiling.

 Installation was really simple.
 The chains snapped in easily to the screw holes, and everything felt very secure.